Voigtländer Apo-Lanthar 50mm f/2 for Z-Mount Review on the Nikon Zf

 Hint - In the “Photo Shooting Menu” on your Nikon Zf, go to “MF subject detection area”, then pick one of the three area options.
 Via the iMenu, in the AF-Mode/subj. detection, pick one of the AF/MF subject detection options, ie. “face”.

-Now the the camera will find the eyes of your subject and place two boxes.
+Now, the camera will find the eyes of your subject and place two boxes around them.
 Via the multi-selector, you can switch eyes, the box will light, green, when you obtain focus.
-This happens regardless of your composition which is fantastic.
+This happens regardless of your composition, which is fantastic.

-Perhaps needless to say none of these electronic functions will work if you use the M-Mount version as there are no electronic contacts on the M-Mount version.
+Perhaps needless to say, none of these electronic functions will work with the M-mount version, as it does not have electronic contacts.

 Image Quality

-If you are looking for a native Nikon Z-Mount 50mm Voigtländer lens, you currently have two options, the Nokton 50mm f/1 and the Apo-Lanthar 50mm f/2.
-The Nokton f/1 version promises beautiful bokeh but is larger, considerably heavier, and about twice the cost, depending on sales.
+If you are looking for a native Nikon Z-mount 50mm Voigtländer lens, you currently have two options: the Nokton 50mm f/1 and the Apo-Lanthar 50mm f/2.
+The Nokton f/1 version promises beautiful bokeh, but it is larger, considerably heavier, and about twice the cost, depending on promotions.

-You may worry that you would be missing out on superior image quality with the Apo-Lanthar f/2 version compared to the Nokton f/1 version but if Voigtländer states that the f/2 version is their highest performance standard lens in history, I believe there must be something to it.
+You may worry that you'll miss out on superior image quality with the Apo-Lanthar f/2 version compared to the Nokton f/1 version, but if Voigtländer states that the f/2 version is their highest-performance standard lens in history, I believe there must be something to it.
 This does, however, not necessarily translate into a lens where you love the rendering.

-My time with the Nokton f/1 has been quite limited and after brief tests, I would view the two lenses in a different light.
-As a creative tool creating super shallow depth of field, the Nokton f/1 may be a good bet but if you are looking for clinical sharpness and color accuracy the Apo-Lanthar f/2 could be your ticket.
+My time with the Nokton f/1 has been relatively limited, and after brief tests, I would view the two lenses in a different light.
+As a creative tool creating a super shallow depth of field, the Nokton f/1 may be a good bet, but if you are looking for clinical sharpness and color accuracy, the Apo-Lanthar f/2 could be your ticket.

-It wasn’t until I loaded RAW files into Lightroom that I truly appreciated the detail the Apo-Lanthar 50mm f/2 renders throughout the aperture range.
-The quality of the bokeh may not rival that of my Voigtländer Nokton 40mm f/1.2 Z but I find that the two lenses complement each other well.
+It wasn’t until I loaded RAW files into Lightroom that I genuinely appreciated the detail the Apo-Lanthar 50mm f/2 renders throughout the aperture range.
+The quality of the bokeh may not rival that of my Voigtländer Nokton 40mm f/1.2 Z, but I find that the two lenses complement each other well.

-The Apo-Lanthar 50mm f/2 is more of a clinically correct lens showing razor-sharp detail and the Nokton 40mm f/1.2 is more dreamy with a classical look while still being sharp when stopped down.
+The Apo-Lanthar 50mm f/2 is more of a clinically correct lens, showing razor-sharp detail.
+The Nokton 40mm f/1.2 is more dreamy, with a classic look, yet remains sharp when stopped down.

-The two photos below are taken a couple of months apart with the Z-Mount version, in December, and the M-Mount version, in October.
-From my limited test shots with the M-Mount version, you can tell that the two lenses share a similar DNA and I was hard-pressed to see any meaningful difference in performance.
+The two photos below were taken a couple of months apart, with the Z-mount version in December and the M-mount version in October.
+From my limited test shots with the M-mount version, it's clear that the two lenses share a similar DNA, and I had a hard time seeing any meaningful difference in performance.

-The sample images in this review can be viewed up to 2500 pixels wide, depending on your monitor size.
-Please click to view larger images or pinch-zoom if on your mobile phone.
+The sample images in this review can be viewed up to 2500 pixels wide, depending on the size of your monitor.
+Please click to view larger images or use pinch-to-zoom if you're on a mobile phone.

 Conclusion

-There are a few reasons you may consider the M-Mount version over the Z-Mount version and it mostly boils down to the fact that the M-Mount lens can be adapted to most if not all camera brands.
+There are a few reasons you may consider the M-mount version over the Z-mount version, and it mostly comes down to the fact that M-mount lenses can be adapted to most, if not all, camera brands.

-You may already own different brands of cameras or perhaps you are considering a Leica M camera in the future.
-You can also use it with different size sensors.
-I have used M-Mount lenses on my Fujifilm X-Series and GFX cameras.
+You may already own cameras from different brands, or you might consider a Leica M camera in the future.
+You can also use it with sensors of various sizes.
+I have used M-mount lenses on my Fujifilm X-Series and GFX cameras.

-However, if you are looking for a seamless experience with your Nikon Z Series camera it is hard to look beyond the Z-Mount version of the Voigtländer Apo-Lanthar 50mm f/2 Aspherical.
+However, if you are looking for a seamless experience with your Nikon Z Series camera, it’s hard to look beyond the Z-mount version of the Voigtländer Apo-Lanthar 50mm f/2 Aspherical.

-With all these benefits it is almost easy to forget the one feature that will have some photographers worried before entering the realm of these Voigtländer Z-Mount lenses.
+With all these benefits, it's almost easy to forget the one feature that will worry some photographers before entering the realm of Voigtländer Z-Mount lenses.

 The Apo-Lanthar 50mm f/2 does not have autofocus!
-To those photographers, I would say that it would be wise to have a mix of autofocus and manual focus lenses in your kit if possible.
+For those photographers, I would say it's wise to have a mix of autofocus and manual focus lenses in your kit, if possible.

-Autofocus is invaluable in several scenarios but don’t let that stop you from trying manual focusing.
-Focusing your lens manually is a wonderful tactile experience and often it makes you approach a scene differently and remember, you will be the one in charge.
+Autofocus is invaluable in several scenarios, but don’t let that stop you from trying manual focusing.
+Focusing your lens manually is a wonderful tactile experience, and it often makes you approach a scene differently.
+Remember, you will be the one in charge.

-As a reviewer, I probably go through more gear than the average user, and when I purchased this Apo-Lanthar 50mm f/2 Aspherical I intended to sell it again after testing and reviewing it.
-Admittedly I am positively surprised by its performance and parting with it again may not be as straightforward a decision as I initially had thought.
+As a reviewer, I probably go through more gear than the average user.
+When I purchased this Apo-Lanthar 50mm f/2 Aspherical, I intended to sell it again after testing and reviewing it.
+Admittedly, I am positively surprised by its performance, and parting with it again may not be as straightforward a decision as I initially had thought.

-Thanks to Kyle, @secondteamkyle, for lending me his Apo-Lanthar 50mm f/2, M-Mount lens, and for the photos of me in this review.
+Thanks to Kyle, @secondteamkyle, for lending me his Apo-Lanthar 50mm f/2 M-mount lens and for taking the photos of me in this review.

 Pros